Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Crawford, Mace, Erickson, Thayer, Davis, Magnuson, Bennett, Allison, Bernstein, Cobb-Hunter, Henegan, McDaniel, Norrell, Funderburk, Brawley, Simmons, Henderson-Myers, Robinson, Collins, Calhoon, Dillard, Kimmons, Trantham, Caskey, Weeks and Gilliard
+Crawford, Mace, Erickson, Thayer, Davis, Magnuson, Bennett, Allison, Bernstein, Cobb-Hunter, Henegan, McDaniel, Norrell, Funderburk, Brawley, Matthews, Henderson-Myers, Robinson, Collins, Calhoon, Dillard, Kimmons, Trantham, Caskey, Weeks and Gilliard

 Document Path: l:\council\bills\cc\15520vr19.docx

 Introduced in the House on February 13, 2019

 Introduced in the Senate on March 6, 2019

 Passed by the General Assembly on May 9, 2019